German Christmas

 Advent Wreath Paper Craft

-A popular tradition that seems to have begun in Germany is lighting the candles of an Advent wreath.
+A popular tradition in Germany is lighting the candles of an Advent wreath.